Six Syllable Types and how to begin teaching Syllable Division

 The word brisket has syllable division marks.

 If you are looking for a curriculum to use in your homeschool, take a look at Explode the Code Book 4 for kids who need larger writing space or Megawords Book 1 for older students who have smaller handwriting.
-I am in the process of developing a Unique Learners Complete Phonics program that should be completed sometime in 2023.
-In the meantime, you can find any of my vocabulary games and worksheets that help students practice syllable rules in my TPT store.
+You can also find any of my vocabulary games and worksheets that help students practice syllable rules in the UL shop.
 Check out one of my best sellers, Cheery Checkers, HERE!
-If you want to see the other games for syllable rules, look in the Vocabulary category.
+If you want to see the other games for syllable rules, look in the Vocabulary/Spelling filter category.

-If you have questions about teaching syllable division, feel free to email or message Sue Hegg at: sueh@uniquelearners-suehegg.com
+If you have questions about teaching syllable division, feel free to email or message Sue Hegg at: uniquelearnersllc.com

 Happy Reading and Spelling!